Appalachian Spring Wildflower Art Contest Overview and Rules

 two-dimensional art: size 8” x 10” ONLY (portrait or landscape in orientation)

 Art subject: Entry MUST be inspired by a native blooming Appalachian wildflower from the attached contest checklist.
-If a background is included in the piece, it should be representative of the plant’s natural habitat (local forest, river edge, or field) and in the appropriate blooming season.
+If the art includes a background, it should be representative of the plant’s natural habitat (local forest, river edge, or field) and in the appropriate blooming season.
 Multiple plants may be included in the piece, but all blooms must be from the contest list.
 The blossoms should be the focal point of the art, though appropriate wildlife from the same habitat may be included in the piece.
 It is inappropriate for contest entries to include wildflowers in a pot, picked bouquets, flowers on a bridge or roadway, or with domestic animals.
-Please remember that an intent of this contest is to teach people about the region's diverse natural ecology through these amazing works of art.
+Please remember that one of the goals of this contest is to teach people about the region's diverse natural ecology through these works of art.

 Team Habitat Challenge entry